 At the DSEI 2013 exhibition, Jenoptik introduced plastic transparent protection.
 It is heavier and thicker than laminates, but has the advantage of no bending distortion.

-German company ESW GmbH, a division of Jenoptik Defense & Civil Systems, showed transparent plastic armor at DSEI 2013, which guarantees light transmission over 90%.
-One of the biggest advantages of the Jenoptik solution is that the windshield can be bent; This allows you to get away from the central pillar typical for windshields of military vehicles, consisting of two flat panels of bulletproof glass, and thereby ensure maximum visibility.
-In addition, plastic Jenoptik transparent protection does not create any distortion, even at bend points.
-The company currently offers two types of surfaces, respectively, with 2 and 3 protection levels.
-The first one has an approximate density 144 kg / m2 and thickness 121 mm, and the second one has a surface density 238 kg / m2 and thickness 201 mm.
-The solution, which corresponds to the 3 level, is also certified to counteract multiple bullet hits and projectile shaping charges in the sector from 0 ° to 45 ° and to counter the RPG-7 hit at an angle of 45 °.
-Anti-icing and electromagnetic protection are available on request.
-According to Jenoptik, its transparent plastic bulletproof glass can maintain good visibility even after being hit.
+The German company ESW GmbH, a division of Jenoptik Defense & Civil Systems, showed at DSEI 2013 transparent plastic armor, which guarantees light transmission over 90%.
+One of the biggest advantages of the Jenoptik solution is that the windshield can be bent; this allows you to get away from the central pillar, typical of military vehicle windshields, consisting of two flat panels of bulletproof glass, and thereby provide maximum visibility.
+In addition, the plastic transparent Jenoptik protector does not create any distortion, even at the bending points.
+The company currently offers two types of surfaces, respectively with protection levels 2 and 3.
+The first has an approximate density of 144 kg / m2 and a thickness of 121 mm, and the second has a basis weight of 238 kg / m2 and a thickness of 201 mm.
+The Level 3 solution is also certified to withstand multiple bullet hits and projectile charges in the 0 ° to 45 ° sector and to resist RPG-7 hits at 45 °.
+Anti-icing and electromagnetic protection are available upon request.
+According to Jenoptik, its clear plastic bulletproof glass is capable of maintaining good visibility even after impact.